Best CFD Brokers in the UK

 Market Access

-CFDs on forex, stocks, indices, and commodities.
-Relatively new broker with a growing platform.
+The broker provides access to CFDs on forex, stocks, indices, and commodities.

 CFD Instruments

-Over 200 instruments, including major forex pairs, popular stocks, global indices, and some commodities.
+major forex pairs, CFDs on popular stocks, global indices, and some commodities

 TIC Score 4/5